Lazar Berman: Biography

-His playing of Chopin is well documented, in both a concert film and a DGG recording of the polonaises from the 1970s.
+His playing of Chopin is well documented, in both a concert film and a Deutsche Grammophon recording of the polonaises from the 1970s.

 Most of his British appearances came in the late 1970s and early 1980s.
 In December 1976, he performed music by Sergei Prokofiev and Franz Liszt at the Royal Festival Hall.

-In 1980, at the height of his popularity, Berman again was barred from leaving Soviet Union.
+In 1980, at the height of his popularity, Berman again was barred from leaving the Soviet Union.
 This time it was because a book by an American writer (censored in the USSR) was found in his luggage while he was passing custom in Moscow's airport.

-In August 1990 Berman left USSR for Norway, followed by final relocation to Italy, where he became a teacher.
-Four years later he became Italian citizen, and the following year he got invited to Musical School of Weimar, Germany, where he continued teaching until 2000.
+In August 1990 Berman left the USSR for Norway, followed by final relocation to Italy, where he became a teacher at the International Piano Academy ‘Incontri Col Maestro’ in Imola.
+Four years later he became an Italian citizen, and the following year he was invited to the Musical School of Weimar, Germany, where he continued teaching until 2000.
 He often performed along with his son, violinist Pavel Berman.